MarshMeadow/Komori/README.md

 ![image](https://github.com/MarshMeadow/Komori/assets/88599122/53dba3f9-9536-4fef-adf5-ca4c03b26aa0)
 ![image](https://github.com/MarshMeadow/Komori/assets/88599122/676a0f26-7dd5-4871-8a2a-2eaa4fe24a9a)

+This is made to make it easier for you github users out there and to report bugs..
-Once the Dev makes a Official GitHub this will become an archive/back-up for the app...
+Once the Dev puts this on Google Play or makes a Official GitHub this will become a archive/back-up for the app..